MooersLab/wilson-plots/README.md

 ## Python2 version

 This is the customized bash function for SMB server at SSRL.
-It uses Python2.
+It uses Python2 from inside cctbx, which has the required dependencies.
 You have to enter 'bash' to switch from tcsh.
-Then you source your .bashFunctions file to load the bash functions.
+Then you source your ~/.bashFunctions file to load the bash functions: `source .bashFunctions`.
-Now can enter wilson <filestem> <run number> from anywhere.
+Now, you can enter `wilson <filestem> <run number>` from anywhere.

 ```bash